Last Updated on Jul 23, 2020

 Here, the bottom given instructions will help you to reach up to the Activity monitor (also called Task manager) Pane on Mac and then View to All Running Apps on Mac.

 Hope, this post would help you to kill the unnecessary process/ programs on your Mac and it will make your Mac System smooth to running and will remove slow Mac issue concern Mac unresponsive or hanging problem quickly.

-Memory – Do you want to know how memory is being used on your Mac? then Click on Memory tab.
+- Memory – Do you want to know how memory is being used on your Mac? then click on the Memory tab.
 Because memory pane shows all the information about it.

-To Force quite a process on macOS Mojave,
+To Force quite a process on macOS Big Sur, macOS Mojave,

-you have to open up Activity monitor as described above then choose a process and tap on X icon to force quit or quite process on your Mac.
+you have to open up Activity monitor as described above then choose a process and tap on to force quit or quite process on your Mac.

-To get more about View All Running Apps on macOS Sierra then go here.
+To get more about View All Running Apps on macOS then go here.